-I suppose it’s a good thing though, that I can look back, learn from it and hopefully get this blog across to you too so you don’t make the same mistakes,
+I suppose it’s a good thing though, I can look back, learn from it and hopefully get this article across to you too so you don’t make the same mistakes,

 So all I want to get across here is that most likely, no scrap that, most definitely – you DON’T need to be spending money on BCAA’s for your ‘Gains’ in the gym.

-And no matter how much your friends tell you they’re the ‘be-all and end-all’ followed by all the hype from Marketing companies – this Blog will make you see different so let’s dive straight in.
+No matter how much your friends tell you they’re the ‘be-all and end-all’ followed by all the hype from Marketing companies – this Blog will make you see different, so let’s dive straight in.

-(This blog goes hand in hand with THIS BLOG here on everything Protein so if you haven’t read that yet, do that first, as it’s the precursor to this one)
+(This blog goes hand in hand with this article here on everything Protein so if you haven’t read that yet, do that first, as it’s a precursor to this one)

-Now amino acids are basically the building blocks of Protein, and there’s 9 essential amino acids that we need to basically survive & thrive,
+Now amino acids are basically the building blocks of Protein, and there’s 9 essential amino acids that you need to survive & thrive,

-Then comes these Branched Chain Amino Acids which are a group of 3 out of the 9 essentials we need.
+Then comes these Branched Chain Amino Acids which are a group of 3 out of the 9 essentials you need.